Aadya2901/symp-sense/README.md

 # 💬 Final Thought

-> *“In healthcare, clarity matters more than information.”* 🌱
+> *“Healthcare AI should reduce confusion — not create it.”* 🌱

-SympSense is built to help users feel informed, calm, and in control — transforming AI into a trusted companion for symptom awareness rather than a source of fear or confusion.
+SympSense is built to help users feel:

+* informed
+* calm
+* emotionally reassured
+* supported with clarity

+by transforming healthcare AI into a transparent, trustworthy, and human-centered wellness experience.